Find out more here!

 When my so-called “borderline hypothyroid” was discovered by age 30, I thought whoo-hooo, I’ll finally get rid of this strange nightmare whenever I tried to do ANYTHING.
 I was put on Synthroid and my anticipation for a better life was profound.

-But my hope was dashed.
-Not only did my body continue to overreact to activity, it got worse over time.
-Horribly worse.
-Nearly twenty years after I had started on a T4-only medication, and was told by one doctor after another that my problem was not my thyroid, I was going to apply for social security disability.
+Nearly twenty years after I had started on a T4-only medication, and had even raised it.
+I was told by one doctor after another that my problem was not my thyroid.
+I was forced to start the process of applying for social security disability–a low, low time for me.

-But they were all dead wrong.
-Sure, turns out I have a form of Dysautonomia, a malfunction and overreaction of my autonomic nervous system, causing my body to far overreact to stress.
-But remaining hypothyroid, as we all do on the sucky t4-only medications, had made it far worse.
+Sure, turns out I have a form of Dysautonomia, a malfunction and overreaction of my autonomic nervous system, causing my body to far overreact to activity or stress.
+But remaining hypothyroid, as so many of us do on t4-only medications, had made it far, far worse.
 And I proved it.
-When I switched to Armour desiccated thyroid in 2002 and raised it according to what patients have learned, a miracle occurred.
+When I switched to natural desiccated thyroid in 2002 and raised it according to what patients have learned, a miracle occurred.
 My severe autonomic reactions made an almost complete turnaround.

 And my experience of change or improvement when it comes to other diseases or conditions has been shared by others.